Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 in tight cooperation with the source control system.
 It has a rich set of instrumentation strategies used while building, testing and deploying programs.
-It scales from small interactive programs within a process' memory to large distributed software with a global cache.
+It scales from small interactive programs within a process’ memory to large distributed software with a global cache.
 It encompasses entire software ecosystems, wherein the “same” pieces of software evolve and are used by many people in many different combinations and configurations.